 Unified Community Advisory Board

 A Unified Community Advisory Board (UCAB) was formed in 1995, comprised of area residents and government agencies.
-Anyone interested in the process of removing levels of TARP-area contaminants and preserving our groundwater quality may attend a UCAB quarterly meeting.
+Anyone interested in preserving groundwater quality and learning more about the process of removing TARP-area contaminants may attend a UCAB quarterly meeting.

 More information at the EPA's Tucson International Airport Area page.